26 Ways to Feel Full While Eating Less

 Below we're sharing our tips for how to help shut off your hunger hormones so you can power through your presentation without daydreaming about chocolate bars.
-Now that your brain can finally focus on things other than always trying to find food, use it to read up on these 25 Easy Ways to Lose 10 Pounds—you'll be glad you did!
+Now, your brain can finally focus on things other than always trying to find food!

 First, Reign In Your Appetite